The-Ronin-Project/ronin-gradle/ronin-contract-json-plugin/src/main/initializer/README.md

 ## Tasks

-### testEvents
+### testContracts

-The `testEvents` (or just `check`) task will validate the project's schemas and test them against any provided example files.
+The `testContracts` (or just `check`) task will validate the project's schemas and test them against any provided example files.
 Examples must be located in `src/test/resources/examples`.
 If there is only a single primary schema file, then all examples will be tested against it.
 If there are multiple primary schema files, the main name of that schema file is assumed to prefix applicable examples.